huggingface/lerobot/README.md

 🤗 LeRobot contains state-of-the-art approaches that have been shown to transfer to the real-world with a focus on imitation learning and reinforcement learning.

-🤗 LeRobot already provides a set of pretrained models, datasets with human collected demonstrations, and simulated environments so that everyone can get started.
+🤗 LeRobot already provides a set of pretrained models, datasets with human collected demonstrations, and simulation environments to get started without assembling a robot.
 In the coming weeks, the plan is to add more and more support for real-world robotics on the most affordable and capable robots out there.

 🤗 LeRobot hosts pretrained models and datasets on this Hugging Face community page: [huggingface.co/lerobot](https://huggingface.co/lerobot)

-#### Examples of pretrained models and environments
+#### Examples of pretrained models on simulation environments

 <table>
   <tr>